11 Ways Emotional Wounds of Adult Children Keep Parents in Silent Pain

 6. Being shut out of your grandchildren’s lives

 Being separated from grandchildren is one of the deepest pains.
 This is where emotional wounds in adult children typically manifest.
 Your child could be worried that you’ll do to their kids what you did to them.
-Alternatively, they can still be so furious that preventing you from seeing the grandchildren feels like a kind of defence.
+Alternatively, they can still be so furious that preventing you from seeing the grandchildren feels like a kind of defense.

 Every birthday, school play, or casual Sunday visit that you miss can feel like a new tragedy.
 You could have a knot in your throat as you observe other grandparents in the park and wonder what your own grandchildren are up to.
 Your adult child may be struggling with difficult questions at the same time, such as “Can I trust my kids with someone who hurt me?”